pavelmc/Si5351mcu/README.md

 If you like to do so, please go to Ding, select Cuba, select Cubacell (for phone top up) or Nauta (for Internet time)

 * For phone topup use this number (My cell, feel free to call me if you like): +53 538-478-19
-* For internet time use this user: co7wt@nauta.com.cu (that's not an email but an user account name)
+* For internet time use this user (Nauta service): co7wt@nauta.com.cu (that's not an email but an user account name)

 Thanks!